 Section 2.
 Use and Destruction of File Material

-Any files, including any materials contained therein, maintained by the Employer containing disciplinary material and/or information relating to an employee covered by this Agreement, except merit commission cases or as may be ordered by a Court in a pending case, shall be destroyed three (3) years after the date of the incident or the date upon which the violation is discovered, whichever is longer, unless the investigation relates to a matter which has been subject to either civil or criminal court litigation prior to the expiration of the three year period.
-In such instances, files normally will be destroyed three years after the date of the final court adjudication, unless a pattern of sustained infractions exists.
+Any disciplinary materials maintained by the Employer , except merit commission cases or as may be ordered by a Court in a pending case, shall be archived and not considered in disciplinary or promotional processes three (3) years after the date of the incident or the date upon which the violation is discovered, whichever is longer, unless the investigation relates to a matter which has been subject to either civil or criminal court litigation prior to the expiration of the three year period.
+In such instances, files normally shall be archived and not considered in disciplinary or promotional processes three years after the date of the final court adjudication, unless a pattern of sustained infractions exists.

 Any record of summary punishment may be used for a period of time not to exceed two years and shall thereafter not be used to support or as evidence of adverse employment action.